-The Lake Ontario Basin's economy is diverse and includes traditional industries such as agriculture, finance, transportation, shipping and manufacturing, and newer industries such as telecommunications and information technology, pharmaceuticals, environmental technology, and service-oriented private sector companies.
-Hydroelectric Power generating stations are also prevalent in the Basin, specifically in the St Lawrence River and Niagara River.
+The Lake Ontario Basin's economy is diverse and includes traditional industries such as agriculture, finance, transportation, shipping and manufacturing, and newer industries such as telecommunications and information technology, pharmaceuticals, environmental technology, and serviceoriented private sector companies.
+Hydroelectric Power generating stations are also prevalent in the Basin, specifically in the St. Lawrence River and Niagara River.
 Generating stations at Niagara Falls, Ontario and Lewiston, New York produce a quarter of the electricity used in those regions.

 The St. Lawrence Seaway plays an important role in the Lake Ontario economy, moving more than 160 million tons of cargo every year to and from the Lake's 13 major ports and generating hundreds of thousands of jobs.
 In 2010, there were 226,933 U.S. and Canadian jobs associated with the Seaway.
-Of these, 92,923 people were employed directly in Seaway-related jobs and generated US\$14.1 billion (Cdn \$18 billion) in personal income and US\$6.4 billion (Cdn \$8.2 billion) and in direct spending in the regional economy.
-Cargo handling firms, vessel services, and associated inland transportation generated a further US\$33.6 billion (Cdn \$45.33 billion) in business revenue in the same year, split almost equally between the U.S. and Canada.
+Of these, 92,923 people were employed directly in Seaway-related jobs and generated US\$14.1 billion (CAD\$18.0 billion) in personal income and US\$6.4 billion (CAD\$8.2 billion) and in direct spending in the regional economy.
+Cargo handling firms, vessel services, and associated inland transportation generated a further US\$33.6 billion (CAD\$45.3 billion) in business revenue in the same year, split almost equally between the U.S. and Canada.

 Thriving sport fisheries exist for a variety of species in Lake Ontario and its embayments and tributaries, including six trout and salmon species, Walleye, Yellow Perch, and Smallmouth Bass.
 Offshore angling in the central and western parts of the Lake is largely focused on salmon and trout species, while angling in the eastern areas target Walleye, Smallmouth Bass, and Lake Trout.
 The sport fisheries generate millions of dollars annually for local, state, and provincial economies (over US\$114 million contributed to the New York State economy in 2007; Brown & Connelly, 2009).
-In 2010, anglers spent greater than 5 million hours and generated Cdn\$118,400,000 (US\$938,304,904) from fishing in the Canadian waters of Lake Ontario (MNRF, 2015).
-Lake Ontario has the smallest commercial fishery of all of the Great Lakes, with harvested species including Yellow Perch, Lake Whitefish, Sunfish, and Bullhead.
+In 2010, anglers spent greater than 5 million hours and generated CAD\$118 million (US\$90 million) from fishing in the Canadian waters of Lake Ontario (MNRF, 2015).